o Cesare Villiger

 Foundations of Data Science, Department of Informatics (UZH)

-• Managed and mentored student teams on practical tasks, while also being responsible for the preparation, grading, and correction of exams.
+• Managed and mentored student teams on practical tasks, responsible for preparation, grading, and correction of exams.

 Sept.
 2023 - Feb.
 2024